KNMnguni/sakila-dvd-rental/README.md

 13/09/2021

 ## Project Files
-* :file_folder: Database: Contains the Sakila Database (.tar) and its ERD (.pdf).
+* :file_folder: Database: Contains the Sakila Database [.tar] and its ERD [.pdf].
-* :file_folder: Queries and Query Results: Contains the SQL queries used to answer the questions (.sql) and their outputs (.csv).
+* :file_folder: Queries and Results: Contains the SQL queries used to answer the questions [.sql] and their outputs [.csv].
 * :chart_with_upwards_trend: report.pdf: Contains my findings which presented in proper visualizations.

 ## The Database